Lorelai Gilmore: Storylines

 Christopher comes back to town for Rory's debutante ball.
-During the evening, Lorelai and Christopher share a kiss as she finds him changed, but he tells her he is now in a serious relationship with a woman named Sherry.
-Afterward, Lorelai and Sookie make plans about opening their Inn, but the building they want, Fran Weston's inn 'the Dragonfly', is not for sale.
-When Luke Danes (Scott Patterson)'s nephew Jess Mariano (Milo Ventimiglia) and Rory get into a car accident, Lorelai blames Jess which leads to a serious argument between Luke and Lorelai.
+During the evening, Lorelai and Christopher kiss, and she finds him changed, but he tells her he is now in a serious relationship with a woman named Sherry.
+Afterward, Lorelai and Sookie plan to open their inn, but the building they want, Fran Weston's inn, 'the Dragonfly', is not for sale.
+When Luke Danes' nephew Jess Mariano and Rory get into a car accident, Lorelai blames Jess, which leads to a serious argument between Luke and Lorelai.
 They reconcile only months later.
-Christopher returns to Stars Hollow and after he tells Lorelai he has problems in his relationship with Sherry, they spend the night together before Sookie's wedding.
+Christopher returns to Stars Hollow, and after he tells Lorelai he has problems in his relationship with Sherry, they spend the night together before Sookie's wedding.
 They are both now ready to commit, but when Christopher learns Sherry is pregnant, he leaves Lorelai and returns to Sherry.
-In the third season, Lorelai then meets Alex Lesman (Billy Burke) at a lecture about inns and they begin dating.
-While she is on her way to the Friday night dinner, Lorelai comes across Max and they catch up.
+In the third season, Lorelai meets Alex Lesman at a lecture about inns, and they begin dating.
+While she is on her way to the Friday night dinner, Lorelai comes across Max, and they catch up.
 They again run into each other at Chilton's bicentennial and share a kiss.
-After several days, the two meet at a Chilton's parent committee evening and Max makes it clear he does not want them to reunite.
-On Lorelai's birthday, Richard gives her payout from an investment he had made at her birth, however she decides to repay her parents for the loan, which shocks Emily.
-Fran dies which gives the possibility to Lorelai and Sookie to buy the Dragonfly.
-The Independence Inn closes and Lorelai plans on using the money aimed for the Dragonfly to pay for Yale University's fees, however, Rory refuses to let her pay for Yale and instead asks her grandparents for their financial help, reinstating in return the Friday night dinners.
+After several days, the two meet at a Chilton parent committee evening, and Max makes it clear he does not want them to reunite.
+On Lorelai's birthday, Richard gives her a payout from an investment he had made at her birth; however, she decides to repay her parents for the loan, which shocks Emily.
+Fran dies, allowing Lorelai and Sookie to buy the Dragonfly.
+The Independence Inn closes, and Lorelai plans on using the money aimed at the Dragonfly to pay for Yale University's fees; however, Rory refuses to let her pay for Yale and instead asks her grandparents for their financial help, reinstating the Friday night dinners in return.
 This then allows Lorelai and Sookie to buy the Dragonfly on Rory's graduation day.